eclipse-tractusx/ssi-dim-wallet-stub/docs/architecture/main.md

     1. CX-Operator creates a new credential: We have below two options
        - Create credential with signature, this will return credential ID and credential as JWT string
-       - Create credential without signature, this will return credential ID and CX-Operator requests signature for a credentialID.
-Signed credential is returned.
+       - Create credential without signature, this will return credential ID
+           - CX-Operator requests a signature for the credential ID, and the signed credential is returned.

    2. CX-Operator requests storage of the signed credential in the corresponding wallet.